-- IRON (and Iron Oxide): Chronic inhalation of excessive concentrations of iron oxide fumes or dusts may result in the development of a benign lung disease, called siderosis, which is observable as an X-ray change.
+- IRON (and IRON OXIDE): Chronic inhalation of excessive concentrations of iron oxide dusts may result in the development of a benign lung disease, called siderosis, which is observable as an X-ray change.
 No physical impairment of lung function has been associated with siderosis.
 Inhalation of excessive concentrations of ferric oxide may enhance the risk of lung cancer development in workers exposed to pulmonary carcinogens.
 Iron oxide is listed as a Group 3 (not classifiable) carcinogen by the International Agency for Research on Cancer (IARC). - CALCIUM OXIDE: Depending on the concentration and duration of exposure, repeated or prolonged inhalation may cause inflammation of the respiratory passages, ulcers of the mucous membranes, and possible perforation of the nasal septum.
-Repeated or prolonged skin contact may cause dermatitis - AMORPHOUS SILICA (SILICON DIOXIDE): Silicon dusts are a low health risk by inhalation and should be treated as a nuisance dust.
+Repeated or prolonged skin contact may cause dermatitis. - ZINC OXIDE: Zinc dusts are a low health risk by inhalation and should be treated as a nuisance dust. - AMORPHOUS SILICA (SILICON DIOXIDE): Silicon dusts are a low health risk by inhalation and should be treated as a nuisance dust.
 Eye contact with pure material can cause particulate irritation.
-Skin contact with silicon dusts may cause physical abrasion. - MANGANESE OXIDE: Neurobehavioral alterations in worker populations exposed to Manganese oxide include speed and coordination of motor function are especially impaired. - MAGNESIUM OXIDE: Irritation of eyes, nose, and throat.
-Symptoms may include dryness of nose and mouth, cough, feeling of weakness, tightness of chest, muscular pain, chills, fever, headache, nausea, and vomiting. - ALUMINUM OXIDE: Considered to be an inert or nuisance dust. - SILICA (Crystalline Quartz): Inhalation of quartz is classified by IARC as a probable human carcinogen.
-Chronic exposure can cause silicosis, a form of lung scarring that can cause shortness of breath, reduced lung function, and in severe cases, death.
-Repeated exposure may cause kidney damage as well as increased incidence of autoimmune disorder. - SODIUM OXIDE: Sodium oxide may be damaging to mucosal membranes of the respiratory tract.
-Sodium oxide may cause irritation and potentially pulmonary edema. - ZINC OXIDE: Zinc oxide dusts are a low health risk by inhalation and should be treated as a nuisance dust.
+Skin contact with silicon dusts may cause physical abrasion. - MANGANESE OXIDE: Neurobehavioral alterations in worker populations exposed to Manganese Oxide include speed and coordination of motor function are especially impaired. - CARBON: Chronic inhalation may lead to decreased pulmonary function. - MAGNESIUM OXIDE: Irritation of eyes, nose, and throat.
+Symptoms may include dryness of nose and mouth, cough, feeling of weakness, tightness of chest, muscular pain, chills, fever, headache, nausea, and vomiting. - ALUMINUM OXIDE: Considered to be an inert or nuisance dust. - LEAD OXIDES: Lead compounds can be toxic when ingested or inhaled.
+Lead is a cumulative poison.
+The predominant effects of excessive exposure are anemia, nervous system disorders, and kidney damage.
+Nervous system disorders may be displayed as irritability, headaches, insomnia, convulsions, muscular tremors, or palsy of the extremities.
+Excessive exposure can have adverse effects on human reproduction.
+Lead interferes with normal function of the adult and developing central nervous system in humans.
+Lead interferes with different enzyme systems.
+For this reason many organs or organ systems are potential targets for lead.
+Lead can damage fertility or the unborn child